Prepare Vehicle For Assembly

 7. Install steering wheel onto steering shaft.

-9. Install logo cap (D) so leaping deer is positioned properly.
+9. Install cover (D) so the John Deere name is positioned properly.

 1. Remove screws (A) from bottom of seat base bracket on each seat.